NormanTUD/OmniOpt/.gui/_tutorials/sqlite.md

 - Supports custom analyses without modifying the original OmniOpt2 optimization workflow.

 In summary, SQLite3 provides a lightweight, yet powerful database option for archiving, analyzing, and aggregating OmniOpt2 hyperparameter optimization results, making it easier to extract insights and improve models.

+## How to access

+Go to your run folder, and run `sqlite3 database.db`.
+This allows you to use SQLite3 to view the database.